MCL Tear Treatment in Town and Country, MO

 Causes of an MCL Tear

-• Contact Sports: Football, soccer, and hockey players in Town and Country, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Town and Country, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
-Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

 Symptoms of an MCL Tear